5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 ~~~

 The meaning of much of the above is pretty obvious.
-All those names _must_ be be defined, however: Inno needs them.
+All those names _must_ be defined, however: Inno needs them.

 Notes: